 A fine representation of automotive design and elegance, the car has been presented on the lawn at The Pebble Beach Concours d’Elegance in 2005, Forest Grove Concours d’Elegance in 2006, Rocky Mountain Concours d’Elegance in 2007, and the Kirkland Concours d’Elegance in 2006 and 2011.

 Higher fuel prices in the years following the 1970’s oil embargos opened the door for new manufacturers offering innovative options for those seeking fuel efficient transportation.
-The Pulse Autocycle, designed by aircraft designer Jim Bede and built by the Owosso Motor Company from 1984 to 1990, advertised its fuel consumption at 70+ miles per gallon.
+The Pulse Autocycle, designed by aircraft designer Jim Bede and built by the Owosso Motor Company from 1984 to 1990, advertised its fuel consumption at 70+ miles per gallon outline for a term paper click.

 The Pulse can be described as an enclosed motorcycle with outrigger wheels attached.
 It seats two, one in front and one in back.
 The car came equipped with a 400cc air-cooled Yamaha engine with 6 speeds and chain drive.
 It rides on a 120″ wheel base, has a total length of 192″ and weighs approximately 1000 pounds.
 The car has automobile-like steering, with clutch, brakes, and gas pedal on the floor just like a car.
 However, the gear shift, located on the right arm rest, shifts sequentially the same as a motorcycle.